-One word more, on the subject of a former topic, before this philosopher is parted with.-In § 7. p.
-143, may be seen the result of the provisional attempt towards an enumeration of the distinguishable operations, and correspondent faculties, of the mind.
-In number they were seventeen: Condillac (ch.
-7. p.
-61) makes but six: viz.
-1. Attention.
-2. Comparison.
+One word more, on the subject of a former topic, before this philosopher is parted with.-In § 7, p.
+74, may be seen the result of the provisional attempt towards an enumeration of the distinguishable operations, and correspondent faculties, of the mind.
+In number they were seventeen.
+Condilac (ch.
+7, p.
+61) makes but $sir \cdot viz$ 1.
+Attention, 2.
+Comparison.
 3. Judgment.
 4. Reflection.
 5. Imagination.
 6. Ratiocination.
+It might be an exercise for a student-nor would it surely be a useless one-to compare these six with those as, for the determination of the principal and most comprehensive divisions of a vast logical whole, certain differences, in respect of the form in which that part manifests itself, might be made to serve with as yet unknown advantage.
+Why ?
+Because, with those differences in respect of the flower, other differences in respect of some of the properties most interesting to man-differences pervading the entire mass of each individual plant-had been observed to be conjoined.
+Thence, by seeing what sort of a thing the plant in question is, in respect of the flower, a guess may be formed, better than can be formed by any other means, what sort of a thing the plant is in other respects.

-It might be an exercise for a student-nor would it surely be an unuseful one-to compare these six with those seventeen:-to observe, whether, in this longer list, there are any articles that do not properly belong to it :-and if not, whether Condillae's shorter list be, in any particular, defective or not :-whether, for example, memory has not been forgotten by him :-and if not defective, in which of the articles of his shorter list those of the longer list are respectively comprized.
+From this view a conception may be formed, of the disadvantage, under which every system of logical division comes to be framed.
+In this way no two things can be put asunder, but what have first been put together.
+To no other objects can this mode of analysis be applied other than to logical wholes-objects which are altogether the product of so many antecedent logical syntheses.
+But, in the first place, the primaral logical analysis, performed upon individual objects-this process, notwithstanding this its scientific name, having taken its commencement at the very earliest stage of society, cannot but have had for its operators the most unexperienced, the most seventeen:-to observe, whether, in this longer list, there are any articles that do not properly belong to it -and if not, whether Condulac's shorter list be, in any particular, defective or not:-whether, for example, memory has not been forgotten by him :-aud if not defective, in which of the articles of his shorter list those of the longer list are respectively comprised.